JotaRandom/LMAE/README.md

 >
 >> ### 2.2 - Installing the desktop environment
 >> - First, we need to download the necessary packages:\
->> `pacman -S xorg lightdm lightdm-gtk-greeter lightdm-gtk-greeter-setings cinnamon gnome-terminal`
+>> `pacman -S xorg xorg-apps xorg-drivers mesa cinnamon gnome-terminal`
->> - Second, we need start "lightdm", to open our desktop:
+>> - Later, we'll install "lightdm", to open our desktop:
->>
->>       systemctl enable --now lightdm
 >> - The last step is to login to our desktop using the password of the user we created before.
 >
 >> ### 2.3 - Changing the keyboard layout